ParteekSJ/brownie_faucet_dapp/README.md

 ![faucet-gif](https://user-images.githubusercontent.com/75124820/147571888-9685c864-ebc3-44e7-a3ae-c35c47eff109.gif)

 Make sure to be on the Ganache network on Metamask.
-Import a Metamask account from the Ganache GUI.
+Import an account from Ganche into Metamask.